 If you’ve just bought yourself an FDM 3D printer, then you’re almost ready to start printing to your heart’s content – you just need the materials.
-These 3D printer filament materials are simply melted and extruded from your 3D printer’s extruder, and printed to create your chosen model.
+These 3D printer filament materials are simply melted and extruded from your 3D printer’s extruder, and then printed to create your chosen model.

-- 1 What is 3D printer filament?
+- What is 3D printer filament?